cloud-gov/aws-elasticsearch-example/README.md

-# aws-elasticsearch-example [Work in progress]
+# aws-elasticsearch-example

 ## About

-This repository has a series of examples for migrating your cloud.gov applications from using the `elasticsearch56` service running on the `medium-ha` and `medium` plans to the `elasticsearch-aws` service running on the `aws-elasticsearch-prod` and `aws-elasticsearch-dev` plans powered by [AWS Elastisearch](https://aws.amazon.com/elasticsearch-service/).
+This repository is an example for using the Elasticsearch service in your cloud.gov applications from using the `elasticsearch56` service running on the `medium-ha` and `medium` plans to the `elasticsearch-aws` service running on the `aws-elasticsearch-prod` and `aws-elasticsearch-dev` plans powered by [AWS Elastisearch](https://aws.amazon.com/elasticsearch-service/).
 The new AWS Elasticsearch services provides customers with access the Elasticsearch v7.4; upgrading the current Elasticsearch offering from v5.4.